Skip to content

 Views from the rockery

-Work was undertaken last year to clear the south-facing wall to allow more species to flourish.
-The prospect across Big Pool continues to be opened, and the best view can be found from the top of the rockery, where you can enjoy the summer colours and imagine the beauty that will develop over the coming years.
+The best view of the prospect across Big Pool can be found from the top of the rockery, where you can enjoy the colours whatever the season.

 The border is planted with Mediterranean plants such as the rock rose (cistus), phlomis, erigeron lavenders, rosemary, potentilla and euphorbia.